batiste/django-page-cms/doc/3rd-party-apps.rst

     The decorator `pages_view` call the CMS if the context variables `current_page` and `pages_navigation` are not present in the arguments.

-    It's not necessary to decorate your view with it if you only call your views only via the CMS or if your views don't require those variables.
+    It's not necessary to decorate your views if you only call them via the CMS or you don't need those variables.

 Then you need to register the urlconf module of your application to use it within the admin interface.
 Here is an example for a document application::